vyasdeepti/User-Purchase-Decision-using-Decision-Tree/README.md

 **What it is:** A correlation matrix shows the relationship (correlation coefficient) between pairs of features.
 Values range from -1 (perfect negative correlation) to 1 (perfect positive correlation).

 **How it's used:**
-Your code probably uses pandas or seaborn to visualize the correlations:
+This code probably uses pandas or seaborn to visualize the correlations:
 ```python
 corr = df_net.corr()
 sns.heatmap(corr, annot=True)